I know you’re going to love this post because, well, Christmas is EXPENSIVE!

 And this adorable Grinch slime would probably win every time.

-You could simply write one of the Christmas jokes from above on a post-it each day, or you could get my lunchbox jokes printable, which is part of my Elf on the Shelf planner.
+You could simply write one of the Christmas jokes from above on a post-it each day, or you could get my Christmas lunch box jokes printable.

 There are 13 awesome Christmas mad libs to choose from here!